PierreSchnizer/accml-less/doc/accml_less_design_flaws.md

 ### 2.1 One device, many realities

 A “Quadrupole” in AT isn’t the same kind of creature as a quadrupole power converter in the real machine.
-One object may map to several simulation elements, or vice versa.
+One object - for example the master clock - may map to several simulation elements, or vice versa.